November is Adopt a Senior Dog Month

 It’s time to try to teach an old dog a new trick (or cat, rabbit – anything senior pet really)!
 November National Adopt a Senior Pet month encourages communities to give older pets a chance at a new forever home.

 In most cases, older cats and dogs are the hardest to find homes for and remain in shelters their entire lives.
 Seniors have a rougher time finding placement because many people want a brand-new kitty or puppy.
-For many older animals in communities which have not adopted a “no kill policy”, euthanasia is frequently sought out as a solution as homes are not found.
+For many older animals in communities that have not adopted a “no-kill policy”, euthanasia is frequently sought out as a solution as homes are not found.
 Not the best ending for a loyal pet that was once part of the family.

 Shelters and centers across the States dedicate this month to focus on the benefits of families adopting older pets.

 These benefits are the seniors ‘cat’s pajamas’ (no excluding other pets):

 - Easier to handle because they’re calmer, low-maintenance, and less energetic